steveculshaw/Fantasy-Companion/README.md

 Version: 0.2.25 icons for Power Effect Builder and Mighty Summoner macros from SWIM module

-Version: 0.3.26 add the extra options to world actions based upon the "better-rolls-extra-actions"
+Version: 0.3.26 add some of the extra options to world actions based upon the "better-rolls-extra-actions"